Contron/PettyREST/README.md

 The current plan in the future I have for PettyREST includes:

-- Support for POST and perhaps DELETE
+- Working support for POST
 - Better modularity